Lazerbeak12345/oneChunkMan/README.md

   - A HALT instruction (for this reason alone I question the usibility of the previous versions)
   - A no-operation instruction
+- v5: A modification to v4.
+  - Removes "directions"
+  - Adds `[#]` the "current location"
+  - Calls registers that the dev can't directly access "banks"